Gums Should NOT Bleed

 How to Prevent Bleeding Gums

 The best way to prevent bleeding gums is to clean all surfaces of the teeth and do it consistently.
-To clean all surfaces of the teeth you should brush the teeth twice a day to clean the areas you see and feel, floss at least once a day to clean the areas you can't reach with a toothbrush, use an irrigator, like the Hydro Floss, to clean the areas below the gum that you can't reach with floss and by visit the dentist at least every six months.
+To clean all surfaces of the teeth you should brush the teeth twice a day to clean the areas you see and feel, floss at least once a day to clean the areas you can't reach with a toothbrush, use an irrigator, like the Hydro Floss, to clean the areas below the gum that you can't reach with floss and by visiting the dentist at least every six months.

 It is important to use a toothbrush with soft bristles to avoid damaging the tooth surface or irritating the gums.
 Brushing the teeth after every meal may be necessary for people with gum disease, in order to keep the gums as clean as possible and prevent bleeding gums.
 Hydro Floss helps keep gum tissue clean and aids in healing by promoting blood flow in damaged tissue.
 Eating healthy, drinking plenty of water, and avoiding sugary foods and beverages also contributes to good oral health.